 A few suggestions are provided below for your consideration.

-- Visit the colorful Convent San Bernardino – one of the oldest convents in the Yucatan
+- Visit the colourful Convent San Bernardino – one of the oldest convents in the Yucatan

 - Swim in the clear waters of nearby cenotes